 Again, the basic answer to this question is yes, your Cricut can cut sticker paper.

-But being successful at making stickers with your Cricut means you’ll need to pick the right sticker paper for your machine, which I talked about earlier!
+But being successful at making custom stickers with your Cricut means you’ll need to pick the right sticker paper for your machine, which I talked about earlier!

 Can I Upload My Own Files to Design Space for Print then Cut?

 Yes!
 You can most definitely use your own images with the print then cut feature.
 You just have to make sure they’re a png file for cutting.